suzuki-shunsuke/release-js-action/README.md

 - `contents: write`: Create branches
 - `pull-requests: write`: Post comments to pull requests

-### GitHub Enterprise
+### GitHub Enterprise Server

-If you use GitHub Enterprise, you need to set the following environment variables:
+If you use GitHub Enterprise Server, you need to set the following environment variables:

 - `GH_ENTERPRISE_TOKEN`
 - `GH_HOST`